-You will receive an order confirmation e-mail immediately after placing your online order, and orders ship within 2-3 business days.
-The United States Postal Service delivers most orders in the U.S. within 2-5 business days and International orders within 6-10 business days.
+You will receive an order confirmation e-mail immediately after placing your online order & orders ship usually within 3-4 business days.
+The United States Postal Service delivers most orders in the U.S. within 2-5 business days & International orders within 6-10 business days.

 Unfortunately, only 1 ship-to-address is accepted per order.
 We recommend placing separate orders for each address.

 Orders can be placed 24/7 via our website.

 Please call 1.888.354.JAVA (5282) & select "Coffee & Tea Sales" for any questions.

 Once an online order is submitted, it cannot be modified.
 We recommend placing a new order with the changes, but to ensure that your first order is not processed.

 Please call our Customer Service immediately at 1.888.354.JAVA (5282) & select “Web Support” or reach out to us through our Email at Sales@OutOfTheGreyCoffee.com & we will respond quickly.